nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a012.md

 | REFERENCE_NOT_FOUND | The file identified by the attachment ID does not exist in the e-RS document store |

 #### Examples:
+##### Note: These examples contain test data, these should be replaced with appropriate values for your implementation.

 <details><summary>Request Body</summary>
 <br>